oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

     grant PDB_DBA to MALFOY;</copy>
     ```

-13. Sign out, close the browser tab, and return to the **Autonomous Database | Oracle Cloud Infrastructure** browser tab.
+13. Return to the **Autonomous Database | Oracle Cloud Infrastructure** browser tab.

 14. Wait a couple of minutes for Oracle Data Safe to produce the alerts.